-Gray and glamThere is one thing most presidents have in common at the end of their first terms: more gray hairs.
+Gray and glamThere is one thing most presidents have in common at the end of their first term: more gray hairs.
 The graying of the Commander-in-Chief is symbolic of the stress associated with being top dog in the world's most powerful nation.
 However, research shows that psychological stress does not, in fact, impact the color of one's locks.

 In 2011, L'Oreal announced it was in the early stages of developing a pill that would prevent melanin reduction, but at this point, there is still no silver bullet to keep away the grays.